 As I also managed the social media accounts pertaining to this firm, I designed graphics that contained some of the best reviews and published them regularly on all social media channels.

 I also managed the Google Ads account for this law firm.
 The high volume of reviews gave me access to Google seller ratings.
 Seller ratings are a free automated Google Ad extension that attaches the star ratings of a business to their Google Ads that appear on Search Engine Results Pages (SERPs).
 The ratings are gathered from several reputable sources, such as Trustpilot, and aggregated on a scale of 1 to 5.
 In addition to the star count, the rating includes the number of reviews the business has received.
 The bright yellow stars make ads stand out against competitor ads and inevitably attracted more clicks.
 As a consequence, the click-through rate (CTR) increased by over 20%.
 This lowered the average cost-per-click (CPC) on each ad.

-The results were so good that Trustpilot contacted me and asked for my permission to write a case study on my social proof strategy for law firms.
+The results were so good that Trustpilot asked for my permission to write a case study on my social proof strategy for law firms.
 This case study would be used by their sales team when demonstrating different ways professional service providers utilise Trustpilot whilst pitching to new customers.

 Speak with a legal marketing consultant about social proof for solicitors and law firms